Faizan284/blitzjs.com/README.md

 The `main` branch is automatically deployed to https://blitzjs.com

-## Language Translations
+## Language Translation

-We're setting up this repo to support language translations as soon as folks step up to do so.
+We're setting up this repo to support language translation as soon as folks step up to do so.
 We plan to follow the same process as the reactjs.com translations.

 ## Versioning